Skip to main content

 What is customer service software?

-Customer service software is a set of tools and applications designed to help businesses manage, streamline and enhance the customer experience.
+Customer service software is a set of tools designed to help businesses track, manage, organise and respond to customer support requests at scale.

 Let’s drill into the best customer support tools and lay out the important details.
 Here, we’ll provide an overview of the software and a list of features, supported channels, pricing tiers and trial information.